JonRojas/intro_to_html_css/readme.md

 }
 ```

-whoa! cool!
+YES!
+Cool.

 Everything's super blue, but how?
 Lets breakdown what we just wrote.

 The entirety of what we wrote is known as a CSS rule.
 It's comprised of a couple of component parts.

 The first being, the selector.
-In this case, `body`.
+In this case, the selector is `body`.
 In a nutshell when we write:

 ```css
 body{